software-mansion/starknet.py/docs/migration_guide.rst

 You should already modify your applications to use new deployment flow to either support deployments using new flow:

-1. Declare a contract on starknet using `Declare` transaction
+1. Declare a contract on Starknet using `Declare` transaction
 2. Pre-fund the address of new account with enough tokens to cover transaction costs
 3. Send a `DeployAccount` transaction with the pre-funded address